Skip to Content

 Lindisfarne Castle: The remote one

-Perched on a rocky peak on an island only accessible when the tide is out, you can’t get much more remote – or well protected – than Lindisfarne Castle.
-This unique Northumberland castle was built on a volcanic plug which is known as the Beblowe Crag, and began life as a 16th-century fort.
-It was partly constructed using stone ‘recycled’ from Lindisfarne Priory which was destroyed during Henry VIII’s Dissolution of the Monasteries.
+This unique Northumberland castle was built on a volcanic plug known as the Beblowe Crag, and began life as a 16th-century fort.
+It was partly constructed using stone ‘recycled’ from Lindisfarne Priory after it was destroyed in the Dissolution of the Monasteries.

-For 300 years the castle was used as a lookout, first for garrisons of soldiers from Berwick and later for the coastguard.
+For 300 years the castle was a lookout, first for garrisons of soldiers from Berwick and later for the coastguard.
 In 1901, Edwardian publishing magnate Edward Hudson bought the castle to transform it into a holiday retreat.
 He was the owner of Country Life magazine so had it renovated in Arts and Crafts style by his friend, architect Edwin Lutyens.

 Lindisfarne Castle in Northumberland